Ask anyone what they think the most reliable brand of car is, and they will probably say “Toyota”.

 However, as with all second hand cars you generally must buy on condition anyway – unless you are looking out for something very particular in the service history (a non-Toyota example would be something like checking for an engine rebuild on a Mazda RX-8).

 Lexus cars don’t seem to suffer this phenomenon so badly, generally because they are aimed at the higher end of the market where owners are probably going to be able to more easily afford maintenance and repairs.
 The exception here tends to be Lexus cars that have fallen into the hands of “aspirational” owners who want to be seen to drive a luxury brand but cannot afford the requisite maintenance – be careful here.

-Why Are Toyota & Lexus Cars So Reliable?
+Reasons Why Toyota & Lexus Cars Are So Reliable

 Now we come to the crux of the article.